 For example, Fusion 360, Mastercam and many other CAM programs have an option for the ramp to follow the contour of the pocket (of course that may not be a straight line, but we’ll refer to it as ramping).
 Another style has the cutter going back and forth in the straight line getting a little deeper each pass until it gets to full depth.
 This style is often called zig zag.

 LIke Helical Interpolation, it’s important to adjust your Feeds and Speeds for the ramped cut.
 You can’t just cruise on in as if you are making a normal cut.
 G-Wizard has a ramp angle feedrate calculator especially for the purpose:

-Speaking of ramp angle, different tooling, and especially indexable tooling, will have limitations on the maximum ramp angle the tool’s geometry can accomodate.
+Speaking of ramp angle, different tooling, and especially indexable tooling (such as face mills), will have limitations on the maximum ramp angle the tool’s geometry can accomodate.
 If the tool can plunge a hole, there won’t be such a limitation.
 A 4 flute non-centercutting endmill will have a limit as will an indexable tool.
 If using such tools, be sure to look up the manufacturer’s recommendations.

 A lot of machinists are pretty conservative on their ramp angle.
 I see recommendations like 1.5 degrees or 2.5 degrees all the time.
 You can go faster than you’d think.
 OSG talks about 10 to 20 degrees in tough materials for some of their endmills.
 Granted, those are premium endmills, but don’t be afraid to be a little more aggressive.

 Like what you read on CNCCookbook?